Amphibia (TV series): Casting and voice recording

 On March 27, 2019, it was revealed that Brenda Song would star in the series as the voice of Anne Boonchuy.
 In April 2019, it was reported that Justin Felbinger would voice Sprig Plantar in the series.
 On May 15, 2019, it was reported that Amanda Leighton and Bill Farmer joined the cast as the voices of Polly and Hopediah "Hop Pop" Plantar, respectively.
 Over 50 actresses auditioned for the role of Anne, including Anna Akana and Haley Tju.
 While the role ultimately went to Song, Braly cast Akana and Tju as Anne's human friends, Sasha and Marcy respectively, instead.
 According to Braly, certain roles were written with a specific actor in mind, such as King Andrias, who is voiced by Keith David.

 Muppet performer Matt Vogel (as Kermit the Frog) made an appearance in the season 2 episode "Swamp and Sensibility".
 However, Kermit himself (whom Vogel performed since 2017) was credited for the role in promotional material; Kermit previously appeared in two promotional web videos for the series, as well as in a D23 Expo panel promoting both the series and Big City Greens.

+Voice actress Anika Noni Rose, best known for starring as Tiana in The Princess and the Frog, was cast in the recurring guest role of Dr. Jan, a museum curator and conspiracy theorist.

-According to Braly, Song ad libbed several jokes during recording.
+According to Braly, Song ad-libbed several jokes during the recording.
 Similarly, Alex Hirsch improvised several lines for his appearance in the season two episode "Wax Museum".
 During the COVID-19 pandemic, cast members had to remotely record their lines from their homes, after which they sent their lines to the series' editors.